East High School enters new era under head coach Tyrone Tyler

 "Our strengths are going to be in numbers in the beginning," said Tyler.
 "When I look at the numbers and where they were last year in the season, and then looking at where we are now, I think that's going for us.
 We've got a lot of guys that played last year and so that's definitely going to be helpful."

 The scarlets will kick off the season on Friday, Aug.
-26 against Roosevelt.
+26 against Des Moines Roosevelt.

+Local 5 is now on Roku and Amazon Fire TVs.
+Download the apps today for live newscasts and video on demand.